mjwybrow/adaptagrams/README.md

 		problem in which the squared differences between a placement vector and some ideal placement are minimised subject to a set of separation constraints.
 This is very useful in a number of layout problems.
  *  libcola
     	      - a library for constraint graph layout.
 Specifically, force-directed layout using the stress-majorization method subject to separation constraints.
 Applications include layout with non-overlapping nodes and clusters, directed graph layout and layout preserving the crossing properties of a given starting layout.
+	      - libcola depends on libvpsc.
  *  [libavoid][libavoid]
     	      - a cross-platform C++ library providing fast, polyline and orthogonal object-avoiding connector routing for use in interactive diagram editors.
+ *  libtopology
+              - a library containing extensions to libcola to support topology preserving constraint-based layout.
+	      - libtopology depends on libavoid, libcola and libvpsc.

 These libraries are collectively known as cola (for Constraint Layout).
 The newest version of the C++ source code for cola can be found in the